If you are on the hunt for outdoor kitchen ideas then you are not alone — this is one hugely popular garden design trend right now.

 Life Outdoors (opens in new tab) used a Renson louvred canopy across this exterior kitchen, dining and lounging area, which can also be specified with automatic solar shading, LED lighting, audio and even heating elements.

-4. An Oak Frame Gazebo for an Outdoor Kitchen
+5. Use An Oak-Framed Gazebo for an Outdoor Kitchen

+Keeping one section of you garden room partially open to use as a cooking and dining space.
 Protected from the wind and rain, this outdoor kitchen within an outbuilding will offer greater use from spring through to autumn.
-Inside the oak frame outbuilding by Oak Designs Co, there's an outdoor kitchen with a sink, fridge and grill.
+Inside the oak frame outbuilding by Oak Designs Co (opens in new tab), there's an outdoor kitchen with a sink, fridge and grill.

 Outdoor kitchen surfaces can double up as potting benches when not in use for entertaining too.